DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how-to-test-the-api-effectively.md

+---
-# How to test the API effectively
+title: How to test the API effectively
+---

 ## Before starting